zacanger/niddesa/text/generated-translations/cullaniddesa/18-sinhala-amazon.md

 Propare

 [APZ 84.2] (#apz84 .2) {#apz84 .2 .ref .apz} "Nandi combination thus know” is
 The combination of Nandi tells Aimal Lust.
-Images are elbowed in that karma.
+Images are elbowed in that kamma.
 Images Lust is the combination of Nandi knowing and knowing bonding, knowing shields and knowing skin Determine and Prohibit “Ithi” (thus) is the verses joint, verses Adjustment.
 Filling the verses is to complete the letters.
 Words are siling.
 Verses